AVEVA/CONNECT-data-services-developer-docs/content/visualize-data/power-bi-connector.md

 The OCS Power BI Connector retrieves data views from OSIsoft Cloud Services (OCS) and makes them available in Microsoft Power BI for advanced data visualization and analysis.

-To utilize the OSIsoft Cloud Services data connector, complete the following:
+To use the OSIsoft Cloud Services data connector, complete the following steps:

 1. From the Sales Force portal, download the OCSPowerBIConnector.exe file.
 2. Execute the OCSPowerBIConnector.exe file to run the Setup wizard for the OSIsoft Cloud Services Power BI Connector.